Moduli of surfaces in $\mathbb{P}^3$: Classification

-Since one cannot guarantee that the exceptional divisors over a variety are in the set given in Theorem \ref{thm:conelogcanonical}, we first make an easy observation, whose proof is the same as that above.
+Since one cannot guarantee that the exceptional divisors over a variety are in the set given in Theorem \ref{thm:conelogcanonical}, we first make an easy observation, that follows from the proof of Theorem \ref{thm:conelogcanonical}.